Table of Contents

 How Do You Get Rid of a Sebaceous Cyst on a Dog?

-Whether it is a benign tumor or a rare malignant tumor, the only method to remove the sebaceous cyst is surgery.
+Whether it is a benign tumor or a rare malignant tumor, surgery is the only method to remove the sebaceous cyst.

 That being said, if the tumors occur with an infection, your vet will likely prescribe your dog antibiotics as well.